Trophic Cascade

 every garden trampled, every feeder

-emptied to spite hunger not as lovely as a birds’,
+emptied to spite hunger not as lovely as a birds’,and winter coming on.

 Striking and unsentimental, the simile reveals new mothers’ anxieties and society’s casual dismissal of them.
 Dungy eschews sentimentality but doesn’t discount a mother’s love.
 “How the sailors’ tongues, / landing on its bitter brilliance, must have cursed / the curse of joy,” she writes, likening a sailor’s reliance on dried limes to the speaker’s joy “that morning the burst / of water brought my sweet girl into our lives” (“Frequently Asked Questions: #9”).
 Dungy’s surprising comparisons make visible the complicated emotions a mother’s love contains.